GoogleCloudPlatform/dataproc-templates/notebooks/hive2bq/README.md

 3) Divides the migration into multiple batches and automatically computes metadata.
 4) Parallely migrates mutiple Hive tables to BigQuery.
 5) Simple, easy to use and customizable.
+6) Can create partitioned and clustered tables in Bigquery using [BQ translation API](https://cloud.google.com/bigquery/docs/reference/migration) by detect partition and clustering keys in HIVE tables.

 ### Requirements